joshua-mason/2024-advent-of-code-solutions/README.md

 # 2024 Advent of Code Solutions

-This repository contains my solutions for the [2024 Advent of Code](https://adventofcode.com/2024) challenges, implemented in TypeScript.
+This repository contains my solutions for the [2024 Advent of Code](https://adventofcode.com/2024) challenges, implemented in TypeScript and Rust.

 ## Structure

-Each day's solution is contained within its own directory under the `src` folder.
-For example:
+Each day's solution is contained within its own directory under the respective language folders:
 ```
-src/
+ts/
+    day01/
+    day02/
+    ...
+rust/
     day01/
     day02/
     ...